 Honduras.
-After a long drawn out voting process, the Liberal Party’s candidate, the former bank director Manuel Zelaya, was declared twelve days after the November 27 election day as barely a winner in the presidential election in H. At the same time, elections to Congress, mayor posts and city councils were held.
+After a long drawn out voting process, the Liberal Party’s candidate, the former bank director Manuel Zelaya, was declared twelve days after the November 27 election day as barely a winner in the presidential election in Honduras.
+At the same time, elections to Congress, mayor posts and city councils were held.
 The Liberals took over the position of the ruling party PNH (Partido Nacional de Honduras) as the largest party in Congress, but failed to achieve their own majority, but are expected to settle on individual issues with the small Left Party PUD (Partido de Unificación Democrática).
 However, PNH won the mayor post in the capital Tegucigalpa while the Liberals won in the country’s second city of San Pedro Sula.

 According to countryaah, Tegucigalpa is the capital and one of the major cities within the country of Honduras.
 A central issue during the election campaign was the increasing organized crime.
 But the proposal during the election campaign from the ruling party PNH’s candidate Porfirio Lobo to reintroduce the death penalty did not win the vote.
-Like other Central American countries, H. has major problems with youth gangs (“maras”), death squads and cocaine smuggling.
+Like other Central American countries, Honduras has major problems with youth gangs (“maras”), death squads and cocaine smuggling.

 In 1972, López Arellano overturned his successor and became more responsive to the implementation of a land reform, the purpose of which was to was to bring UFCO under control.
 But the company and other large landowners responded, and López Arellano was replaced by Colonel Juan A. Melgar Castro.